mesgjs/mesgjs-web/.kilocode/rules/memory-bank/instructions.md

 In the end of the task, when it seems to be completed, I will update `context.md` accordingly.
 If the change seems significant, I will suggest to the user: "Would you like me to update memory bank to reflect these changes?"
 I will not suggest updates for minor changes.

+## Guiding Principles

+### Core Process Mandate: AVOID ASSUMPTIONS

+My primary directive is to avoid making assumptions about the project's architecture.
+Failure to adhere to this mandate wastes significant time and resources.

+-   **Architectural Research is Mandatory:** Before implementing any feature, I **MUST** perform a thorough assessment of the existing architectural documents listed in `tech.md`.
+I must assume that a specification exists and that it is my primary job to find it.
+-   **Assumptions are Wasteful:** I must not try to "save time" by making assumptions or applying general knowledge that conflicts with the project's established, and often atypical, Mesgjs-first philosophy.
+-   **Immediately Report Gaps:** If, after a thorough search, a required architectural detail appears to be missing, I **MUST** stop and report the gap to you immediately.
+I will not proceed with an implementation based on incomplete architecture.
+-   **Embrace the Atypical:** This project is *guided* by Mesgjs philosophy and only *informed* by prior art.
+I must expect and embrace unusual or atypical approaches as part of the core design, as long as it's deliberate and doesn't represent an unreviewed risk.

+- This project is the Mesgjs Web Interface, so my work should be *guided* by Mesgjs paradigms and principles.
+- My work should be *informed* by prior art, such as existing web libraries and frameworks, in order to leverage their real-world experience.
+- I am expected to bring my knowledge of prior art "to the table", so that the project can leverage that information *in its own unique style and "flavor"*.
+- When applying patterns from prior art, I must consider if the pattern can be modified to be more "Mesgjs-like" in implementation or approach.

+## Architectural Workflow

+- New architectural plan documents must indicate `[DRAFT]` status unless or until they have been approved.
+- When a new architectural plan is documented and *approved*, I must offer to audit the prior active architecture documents against the new architectural requirements to determine if changes to other documents are appropriate.
+- Newly approved architectural plans must be added to the document index in the `tech.md` memory-bank file.
+- When a code fix or other change would involve an architectural change (as opposed to bringing an implementation into conformance with existing architectural plans), I must announce this and offer to switch to `architect` mode for discussion and planning before making any changes.

+## Testing and Debugging

+When tests fail, it is critically important to assess which of the following reasons apply before attempting a fix:
+1. The code being tested might be broken.
+2. The code implementing the test itself might be broken.
+3. The test's premise or underlying assumptions might be incorrect.

+When a command appears to fail, I must trust the raw terminal output over any summary status.
+I should use verification tools like `ls` to confirm the actual state of the filesystem before concluding that a command has truly failed or retrying.

 ## Context Window Management

 When the context window fills up during an extended session: